4lefts/decoySchool/src/pages/information.md

 *For more useful information, such as term dates, job vacancies and letters to parents, please scroll [down](#down).*
 ___
+## Job Vacancies

+## Full Time, Fixed Term Maternity Cover Teacher vacancy - September 2017.

+For the Devon Jobs Advert - please click [here][29].

+For job description, person specification and application form - please click [here][30].

+Thank you for your interest in Decoy Community Primary School.

 ## Statutory Information